 Honor Cords are a distinction earned for above and beyond achievement for a band or color guard student.
-A student earning an honor cord has demonstrated higher than average excellence in areas such as student leadership and performance through the following venues: Student Leadership Team, Region/Area Band, UIL Solo and Ensemble, additional opportunities at Director discretion.
-Honors Cords are NOT participation awards, the Johnson Band award for 4 years of participation is a Johnson Letter Jacket.
+A student earning an honor cord has demonstrated higher than average excellence in areas such as student leadership and performance through the following venues: Student Leadership Team, Region/Area Band, UIL Solo and Ensemble, TCGC and WGI S&W performance and through additional opportunities at Director discretion.
+Honors Cords are NOT participation awards, the Johnson Band award for 4 years of participation is a Johnson Band Letter Jacket.